 Now, they know through studies that giving mice just beta carotene didn’t have the same great effects as when they ate a carrot.

 If I’m just drinking the juice, that means I’m getting more sugar with none of the fiber that would slow down the natural sugars from spiking my blood sugar.

-I personal feel this video above is creditable source of information as to whether green smoothies are bad for you.
+I personally feel this video above is a creditable source of information as to whether green smoothies are bad for you.